shmilltavious/password-checker/README.md

-Here's a revised README file for your password checker application, reflecting that you've already created a standalone executable:

 ---

 # Password Strength Checker

 ## Overview
 The Password Strength Checker is a Python application designed to evaluate the strength of user-entered passwords.
 It provides real-time feedback on password strength, generates strong password suggestions, and allows users to save their suggested passwords to a file.
+(Currently only compatible with MacOS systems.

 ## Features
 - **Password Strength Evaluation**: Assess the strength of a password based on length, character diversity, and composition.